 - Enlarged and reddened tonsils with spots of white/yellow pus

-Your GP many suspect glandular fever, which is caused by the Epstein-Barr virus, in a teenager or younger child with tonsillitis, particularly if accompanied by the additional symptoms of severe lethargy and tiredness, swollen glands in the neck, armpits and/or groin, and an enlarged spleen.
+Your GP may suspect glandular fever in a teenager or younger child with tonsillitis, particularly if accompanied by the additional symptoms of severe lethargy and tiredness, swollen glands in the neck, armpits, and/or groin, and an enlarged spleen.

 If bacterial infection is confirmed by throat culture, antibiotics will be prescribed to prevent complications, particularly rheumatic fever and kidney disease.
 It is important to take the full course of antibiotics as prescribed to prevent the infection returning and to reduce the likelihood of developing rheumatic fever or kidney disease.
 Refer to our strep throat page for more information.

 Antibiotics will not be prescribed for viral tonsillitis because antibiotics are not effective against viruses.
 Viral tonsillitis will usually get better without treatment.
-Pain relief and reduction of fever can be achieved with over-the-counter paracetamol (e.g. Panadol) and ibuprofen (e.g. Nurofen).
+Pain relief and reduction of fever can be achieved with over-the-counter paracetamol and ibuprofen.

 Gargling salt water (half teaspoon of salt to a cup of warm water) may provide some symptom relief as may sucking on hard sweets or throat lozenges containing ingredients that are cooling, anaesthetic, anti-septic, or anti-inflammatory.

-Corticosteroids such as dexamethasone or prednisone may be prescribed to reduce inflammation and swelling, particularly when it is making swallowing and breathing difficult.
+Corticosteroids medicines may be prescribed to reduce inflammation and swelling, particularly when swallowing and breathing is difficult.

 Surgery does carry some risks, including bleeding during and after the operation in some people.
 Throat pain and difficulty eating is usual in the first few days after the operation.
 Full recovery typically takes two to three weeks.